 Canada has joined many other nations around the globe in adopting the new Globally Harmonized System for the Classification and Labeling of Chemicals (GHS).
-This course demonstrates how to incorporate the necessary changes of the new system (WHIMS 2015) with the old (WHMIS 1988).
+This chemical safety training course demonstrates how to incorporate the necessary changes of the new system WHMIS 2015 with the old (WHMIS 1988).

 Topics Include: introduction of the new Hazard Groups (Physical & Health), and the many new hazard classes and categories within each of the groups.
 The new pictograms and a review of the new Safety Data Sheets, the use of Personal Protective Equipment, how to identify and implement controls, emergency procedures and lastly, recognizing various routes of entry into the body, will all be uncovered.